-Some family income benefit policies offer the option of including critical illness as an addition to the policy, but it is unlikely to be included automatically.
+Some family income benefit policies offer the option of including cover for critical illness as an addition to the policy, but it is unlikely to be included automatically.
 If you want cover for critical illness to be included, it’s worth comparing quotes with and without critical illness cover because you may find it more cost effective to buy separate policies.

 Talking to one of the independent insurance experts we work with could help you find the most suitable option.
 With access to all the insurance providers in the UK, they can quickly narrow down the search of family income benefit policies which can include critical illness cover and gather quotes on your behalf.

 They will also be able to provide accurate quotes for separate family income protection and critical illness policies.

 When you’re ready to start comparing quotes you need to understand the premium options which could affect the price you will need to pay for the insurance.

 There are several options available, which could influence the price you will need to pay for cover:

 - It is possible to get fixed or guaranteed premiums which remain the same for the duration of the policy, or you could choose the option to review them.
 The reviewable option may lead to cheaper premiums at first, but later down the line you could find the premiums too expensive to maintain.

 - You may be able to take out a convertible term plan which would allow you to extend the period you are insured for.
 In certain circumstances, such flexibility could be useful but it will likely come at a price.

 - An index-linked policy could help to protect the amount of income your family would receive in the event of your death.
 In effect, making your policy index-linked would prevent inflation devaluing the income you have insured.
 This option may lead to a more costly monthly premium.